 Click above to listen to this podcast episode.
-Below is the transcript for Student-Centered World Podcast Episode 53: “Easy Ways to Measure Student Engagement in the Classroom“
+Below is the transcript for Student-Centered World Podcast Episode 53: “How to Measure Student Engagement in the Classroom“

 As a teacher, it is in our DNA to try to come up with lessons that not only get our students excited to learn but also get us excited to teach.
 There is nothing worse than thinking a lesson is going well and then realizing once you are at the point of no return that it is missing the mark with your students.
 It is important to be doing checks that are automatically implemented into any lesson to make sure that not only is the information sinking in, but plainly stated, you are able to measure student engagement in the classroom.
 If you’ve ever wondered how to measure student engagement in the classroom, read on.

-There are so many ways you can check in on the information that was explored each time you teach a particular topic.
+There are so many ways you can check in on the information that was explored each time you teach a particular topic while determining how to measure student engagement in the classroom.
 From post-it notes to Google forms to stand-up/sit-down games, there are seemingly a million and one different ways to check on each individual student’s understanding of the material.

 As you move forward in the curriculum, it is important to make sure that the information that is a prerequisite to the next topic hits its mark appropriately.
 This will give you an idea of how well the students are grasping concepts that you were planning to teach for the next few days, how they think about how those ideas fit in with other things, and how much their interest has dwindled as time went on.